fu4303/portfolio-vincentntang/content/posts/fixing-broken-webapps/index.md

 Next month marks my first official anniversary as a software developer!

 So recently I got tasked with fixing a broken web application.
-I won't go into details about the projecet (I signed an NDA for a reason), but it has a frontend and backend component(s).
+I won't go into details about the projecet (I signed an NDA for a reason 😃), but it has a frontend and backend component(s).
 As a developer that works at a web agency, it's not uncommon to get a broken web application handed to you.
 Sometimes the previous developer on the project got frustrated with the client, and left halfway in.
-No worries, it might be a steaming pile of ****, but we can make it beautiful again :)
+No worries, it might be a steaming pile of 💩, but we can make it beautiful again :)

 Here's what I've learned in debugging a broken web application, and the steps I took to resolve it